Tipnit/demo-repository/README.md

 ## Product Spec
 ### User Stories (Required and Optional)
 ### Required Must-have Stories
+*	A user has to sign up for the app MARTHE
 *	A user must have a log in KAMARI
+*	A user can use the financial planner Jonathon

 ### Optional Nice-to-have Stories
-*	A user can have a make entries in the budget planner but doesn't need to KAMARI
+*	A user can but doesn't have to complete the comments/concerns form KAMARI
 ### Screens

 * Homepage COMPLETED -KAMARI